typicalninja/Discord-vote-webhook/README.md

 #### Config

-Edit the configs at config.js
+The config can be found in config.js

-A example of full config.js using `dotenv` for secret's
+> A example of full config.js using `dotenv` for secret's

-if your curious the bot i used here is my own bot [axix](https://axixbot.tk) go check it out!!

 ```
   "mode": "bot",
   "messageType": "embed",